 Now I want to share my personal experience using the Marcy Diamond Elite Smith Cage with Linear Bearings.

-First, keep in mind that this is a very heavy machine.
+First, keep in mind that this is a powder dusted finish.
 The shipping weight is over 300 pounds so depending on where you live – and on who your delivery driver is – they may not be able to deliver it to your door.
 It also takes up a lot of space.
 The dimensions are 95” high by 79” wide by 86” deep.
 The depth is due to the bench, but it is removable, so you can stow it when you’re not using it.

 Assembling of this machine wasn’t easy.
 There are a lot of parts and they’re not numbered.
 I think it would probably be a bit intimidating for anybody who’s not comfortable with tools.
 I am – and I had a buddy to help me – and it still took us several hours.
 If you’re not handy, you may want to opt for professional assembly to save yourself the hassle of doing it.